 Our first social barbeque in over a year

-With the lockdown restrictions finally being eased here in the UK we were lucky enough to be able to have a barbeque with my daughter, her husband and my good friend, neighbour (and chief recipe taster) Penny.
-It’s the first time we’ve been able to have a proper barbeque, with guests, in over a year, so we pulled out all the stops.
+With the lockdown restrictions finally being eased here in the UK we were lucky enough to have a barbeque with my daughter, her husband and my good friend, neighbour (and chief recipe taster) Penny.
+It's the first time we've been able to have a proper barbeque, with guests, in over a year, so we pulled out all the stops.

 Now Penny is not a big eater.
 But I have to say she surprised me.
-I had made a huge bowl of coleslaw (which would probably have lasted us all week) but Penny demolished the bowl and took most of the leftovers home for lunch the next day.
-The only reason she didn’t take all the coleslaw with her was because daughter wanted some with a crusty roll for breakfast the next day!
+I had made a huge bowl of coleslaw (which would probably have lasted us all week) but Penny demolished it and took most of the leftovers home for lunch the next day.
+The only reason she didn't take all the coleslaw with her was because my daughter wanted some with a crusty roll for breakfast the next day!

 Why I love this coleslaw

 This has to be one of my favourite salads to make.
 It is similar in taste and texture to the famous KFC coleslaw, but because it is homemade, you can tweak the ingredients to your own taste.
-If you prefer more sweetness, just add a little extra sugar.
-On the other hand if you prefer more acidity add an extra splash of vinegar or lemon juice.
+If you prefer more sweetness, add a little extra sugar.
+On the other hand, if you prefer more acidity add an extra splash of vinegar or lemon juice.

 - It stays fresh for days in a covered container in the refrigerator.
-We eat a lot of salad in summer, so it’s nice to have a salad that actually improves with standing.
+We eat a lot of salad in summer, so it's nice to have a salad that improves with standing.
 I tend to make enough to last for a week and it tastes so good I sometimes eat it by the spoonful right out of the dish.

 Recipe information